brodybits/Cordova-sqlite-storage-common-dev/README.md

 - Which platform(s) Android/iOS/Windows 8.1/Windows Phone 8.1/Windows 10
 - Clear description of the issue
 - A small, complete, self-contained program that demonstrates the problem, preferably as a Github project, based on [brodybits / Cordova-sqlite-bootstrap-test](https://github.com/brodybits/Cordova-sqlite-bootstrap-test).
 ZIP/TGZ/BZ2 archive available from a public link is OK.
 No RAR or other such formats please!
+- In case of a Windows build problem please capture the entire compiler output.

 ## Please do NOT use any of these formats